-Ana Cheri Shows Off Toned Booty In Lingerie Inspired Evening Dress At Cardi B’s Fashion Nova Launch
+Ana Cheri Shows Off Toned Booty In Lingerie-Inspired Evening Dress At Cardi B’s Fashion Nova Launch

 — XXL Magazine (@XXL) May 9, 2019

-She also made sure that the line would appeal to women who are slim, plus-sized and all the variations in between.
+She also made sure that the line would appeal to women who are slim, plus-sized, and all the variations in between.

 “I have fans that come in all sizes.
 I felt like it wouldn’t be fair.
 I took into consideration that there are things that certain people and certain sizes can’t put on, so I made sure that everything is pleasing for every woman’s body—but still sexy,” she added.

 It looks like consumers appreciate the designs in the Bronx rapper’s new fashion collection.
-Page Six reports that it’s almost sold out which prompted fans to complain about the situation on Twitter.
-As of writing, several of the items on the collection’s webpage have a “Notify Me When Available” instead of an “Add To Bag” button, indicating that they’re out of stock.
+Page Six reports that it’s almost sold out, which prompted fans to complain about the situation on Twitter.
+As of writing, several items on the collection’s webpage have a “Notify Me When Available” message instead of an “Add To Bag” button, indicating that they’re out of stock.

 Here’s Your FIRST FULL LOOK At The Newest Fashion Nova x Cardi B Collection! https://t.co/KjJWeXZYOW pic.twitter.com/c0llz62Xqi